cpraveen/cfdlab/chapel/euler2d/README.md

 }
 ```

-In `i` direction we use a serial for so there is no race condition.
+In `i` direction we use a serial for loop so there is no race condition.

 ## Timing